-1. The development and amendment of the Comprehensive Plan, including subarea plans and joint plans with cities shall involve residents of the area in the drafting of the plans.
+1. The development and amendment of the Comprehensive Plan, including subarea plans and joint plans with cities shall involve community members of the affected area in the drafting of the plans.

-2. Citizen opinion should be ascertained in advance of decision-making on major land use issues.
+2. Collect and consider the opinions of community members in advance of decision-making on major land use issues.

-3. Meetings should be held in neighborhoods on major land use issues affecting those neighborhoods.
+3. Meetings should be held in the neighborhoods affected by a given major land use issue whenever possible.

-4. New land use policies and regulations should involve participation by the public and should reflect community interests and preferences for new development.
+4. Invite community participation in the development of new land use policies and regulations, and reflect community interests and preferences.

-5. The county should provide adequate staff support to help persons seeking development permits and participating in permit review processes.
+5. Provide adequate staff support to help persons seeking development permits and participating in permit review processes.

-6. Development permits should be processed in a timely and fair manner to ensure predictability.
+6. Process development permits in a timely and fair manner to ensure predictability.

-7. Communications between the county and citizen groups should be facilitated by providing information on programs, regulations, and development projects impacting various areas of the county.
+7. Facilitate open and transparent communications between the county and community groups by providing information on programs, regulations, and development projects impacting various areas of the county.

-8. The County should provide for public involvement early and continuously throughout the process of developing and amending plans and regulations and shall utilize a variety of public participation and information strategies.
+8. Provide opportunities for early and continuous community engagement throughout the process of developing and amending plans and regulations.

-9. The county should maintain lists of individuals, neighborhood groups, organizations and professional groups interested in land use should be maintained for use by all county departments to send notification of proposed programs, issues and actions relating to land use.
+9. Maintain lists of individuals, neighborhood groups, organizations and professional groups interested in planning to send notification of proposed programs, issues and actions .
 Persons and groups should be advised of the listing service and given opportunity to participate.

+10. Include vulnerable populations and overburdened communities in the planning process and ensure coordination among different stakeholder groups to attempt to reconcile conflicts.

+11. Engage with Tribes during the planning process and coordinate planning efforts.

 OBJECTIVE B: Plans and Programs for the County’s Physical Development - A system of coordinated plans should direct the county’s physical development and provide the framework for a variety of implementing mechanisms.